-&lt;sup>60 of which EUR 5.00 million from the 'Access to Risk Finance' WP part, EUR 5.00 million from the 'Nanotechnologies, Advanced Materials, Biotechnology and Advanced Manufacturing and Processing' WP part.
+&lt;sup>67 of which EUR 5.00 million from the 'Access to Risk Finance' WP part, EUR 5.00 million from the 'Nanotechnologies,

 2. EIC Horizon Prize for 'Fuel from the Sun: Artificial Photosynthesis'

 The challenge is to build a fully functional, bench-scale prototype of an artificial photosynthesis based system which is able to produce a useable synthetic fuel.